perfood/capacitor-healthkit/README.md

 # Capacitor HealthKit Plugin

+We are slowly working on the next version of this plugin.
+PRs to the main branch are no longer being accepted, please work with the v2 branch from now on. v2 is already being published as alpha on npm.

 :heart: Capacitor plugin to retrieve data from HealthKit :heart:

 Disclaimer : _for now only some of the HK data base, in the future the retrieve base will be bigger !_